tharungurunathan/distributed-fraud-detection-pyspark/README.md

 # License

-This project is developed for academic and research purposes.
+This project is intended for academic, research, and educational purposes.